-Seed Stitch Washcloth Free Knitting Pattern
+Seed Stitch Washcloth

-A design by Liz @PurlsAndPixels
+A Free Knitting Pattern from Liz @PurlsAndPixels

 This easy and quick seed stitch washcloth knitting pattern lets you learn the seed stitch.
 Plus, using these handmade washcloths feels so much better than store bought cloths.
 The 100% cotton yarn makes them both absorbent and exfoliating.
 A bundle of these in pretty colors might make a nice baby shower gift or housewarming present.